mzball-dt/dynatrace-pwsh/README.md

             - Gathering Audit logs from all tenants in a cluster or customer environment
             - Creating a new token for use by a data ingestion group across the customer environment
             - Use any of the other scripts above across multiple tenants

+## measure-HUperProperty.ps1
+    Pipeline script for performing simple (but irritating to type out) calculations on Host Meta-data Use case:
+            - How many HU in my tenant/cluster/grouping per OS/MonitoringType/environment

 ## Goals